Raise your hand if you knew what the heck a “Logroño” was!

 The best way to find out, is to GO and test it out yourself.

 Thanks for reading!
-If you liked it, save and pin for later!
+Pin it to save for later!